k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>activities</td>
 <td>TDM activities log.
-A new record is created for each TDM activity specifying its datetime, user, type (create or update), impacted TDM component and description.  </td>
+A new record is created for each TDM activity specifying its date, time, user, type (create or update), impacted TDM component and description.  </td>
 <td>TDM Activities</td>
 </tr>
 <tr>